christian-graf/laravel-application-version/README.md

 ## Usage

-You can use the the provided classes directly for your own purpose.
+You can use the provided classes directly for your own purpose.

 ### Version